Love Live! Sunshine!!: Aqours

-Riko is a kind, polite, modest, and down-to-earth second-year student at Uranohoshi Girls' Academy.
-She previously went to μ's former school, Otonokizaka Academy in Akihabara, but was unaware of the group before becoming a school idol.
-She is a talented young pianist, but felt that she had stopped improving, and moved to Numazu to take inspiration from the sea.
+Riko is a kind, polite, and modest second-year student at Uranohoshi Girls' Academy.
+She previously attended μ's' school, Otonokizaka Academy in Akihabara, but was unaware of the group before becoming a school idol herself.
+She is a talented pianist, but worried that she had stopped improving, and moved to Numazu to take inspiration from the sea.
 She is also a capable violist.
-She has a fear of dogs, which is not helped by the fact that the Takami family's dog, Shiitake, seems to take an interest in her.
-She eventually gets over her fear of dogs to the point that she now loves them, and adopts her own puppy by the end of the series.
-She is also revealed to have an interest in various shōjo and yuri manga, often buying collections on her brief returns to Tokyo.
+She has a fear of dogs, but eventually conquers it and adopts a puppy named Prelude by the end of the series.
+She also harbors an interest in various shōjo and yuri manga, often buying collections on her brief returns to Tokyo.
 After joining Aqours, she becomes the composer of the group.